 Benoit Le Bars is managing partner and co-founder of Lazareff Le Bars.
 Benoit Le Bars acts both as counsel in international arbitration and as co-arbitrator, sole arbitrator and chairman of arbitral tribunals, in institutional and ad hoc proceedings.
 He also specialises in international commercial law and OHADA law (Africa more broadly).
-A Doctor of Law, Benoit Le Bars is Associate Professor at Vermont Law School where he teaches comparative corporate law.
-He teaches business law and arbitration as a lecturer at the University of Cergy-Pontoise, where he also directs the Master II DJCE academic programme.
-He is an associate expert at the European Center for Law and Economics of ESSEC.
+A Doctor of Law, Benoit Le Bars is Distinguished Associate Professor of Law at Vermont Law School where he teaches comparative corporate law as well as international arbitration law.
+He teaches business law and arbitration as a lecturer at the University of Cergy-Pontoise, where he also directs the Master II DJCE academic program.
+He is an associate expert at the European Centre for Law and Economics of ESSEC.
 Benoit Le Bars is a member of the ICC International Arbitration Commission, the ASA, the EAC, the CMAP, the LCIA, and of the AFA.
 He is also a member of the IFA committee.
 He speaks French, English, Spanish and Russian.